kailash-manasarovar/statement/docs/timeline/2023/march.md

 - He really has no need to call me.
 - My job is a joke to the engineers anyway, so any excessive interest is always a red flag.
 - The most dubious thing about these calls were that they always followed a chamber music class on a Monday evening.
-- Was he watching the switcheroo porn specials live from the conservatory and back at my home?
+- Was he watching [the switcheroo porn specials live from the conservatory](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero) and back at my home?
 - Was he curious about how a human being responds consciously after a sedated-rape event in their own home?
-- Or was he trying to become an integral part of the romance-and-sex manipulation trigger by checking in with me in person at these key moments?
+- Or was he trying to understand, maybe become an integral part of, the gitano romance-and-sex manipulation trigger by checking in with me at these key moments?